Prepare Crispy Oven Baked Panko Chicken for salads, sandwiches and wraps. Make extra crispy panko crusted chicken without frying it!

 - Frying pan and spatula

-- Sheet pan
+- Sheet pan or baking sheet

 Serving Suggestions

 The best part about this crispy panko breaded chicken is that it is a blank canvas for so many other delicious recipes.
-We used it for baked chicken parm and on delicious panini sandwiches.
+We used it for baked chicken parmesan and on delicious panini sandwiches.

 I like to slice it on top of salads like on this Peach Burrata Salad.
 Or serve it alongside some of my favorite side dishes like this Grilled Watermelon Salad.